muratk3n/thirdwave/en/README.md

 in the structural content.
-With an electronic board, there is still teacher, mostly a dumbass, with questionable teaching ability and skill, with students having to stand throughout a lecture that is delivered right there (if you miss you are screwed).
-The "addition" of tech here has no effect.
+With an electronic board, there is still teacher, mostly a dumbass, with questionable teaching ability and skill, with students having to stand throughout a lecture that is delivered right there (miss it, too bad).

 "Isn't flipped classroom a mere tech paint?"